guitarvydas/guitarvydas.github.io/_posts/2021-06-06-Isolation II.md

 # UNIX Live Free and Die

-UNIX-like processes that die and are automagically cleaned up are a possibility.
+UNIX-like processes that die and are automagically cleaned up are another way to get isolation.

 Even lowly C programs running under UNIX are isolated.